NicholasSynovic/nicholassynovic.github.io/content/posts/rss-test.md

 weight: 0
 ---

-# ATOM Test
+# RSS Test

-> This article was created to test the ATOM capabilities that I added to my site by following [this tutorial](https://www.jhaurawachsman.com/hugo-atom-syndication-xml-template/)
+> This article was created to test the ATOM capabilities that I added to my site by following [this tutorial](https://rimdev.io/creating-rss-feeds-using-hugo/)

 Hello world.